DavidCroitoru/simple-m3u-creator/README.md

 # simple-m3u-creator

 A simple `.m3u` playlist creator for audio files in a folder.
+Designed in mind to be used with Navidrome and SpotDL.

 ## Usage
 1. Download the `.py` file and place it in the folder where you want to create the `.m3u` file.